Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

-We assume a flat Universe, a CMB temperature $T_0=2.7255$\,K, and a primordial Helium fraction of $y_{\mathrm{p}}=0.24$.
+We assume a flat Universe and a CMB temperature $T_0=2.7255$\,K, and we use the BBN consistency condition \citep{2006PhRvD..73f3528I,2008JCAP...03..004H}.
 We restrict our analysis to three massless neutrinos.
-A non-vanishing neutrino mass would not modify the results since it would only enhance the power on large scales in the presence of PMFs, where the PMF contribution is less relevant \citep{2010PhRvD..81d3517S}.
+A non-vanishing neutrino mass would not modify the results since it would only enhance the power on large scales in the presence of PMFs for the compensated modes, where the PMF contribution is less relevant \citep{2010PhRvD..81d3517S}.
 The pivot scale of the primordial scalar is set to $k_*=0.05$\,Mpc$^{-1}$.
 We consider the lensing effect for the primary CMB power spectrum and follow the method implemented in the {\Planck} likelihood to marginalize over astrophysical residuals and secondary anisotropy contamination of the small-angular-scale data \citep{planck2014-a13}.
 This contamination is particularly relevant for the PMF scenario, since PMFs impact mainly small angular scales.
 If this contamination is not properly considered it may lead to biased constraints on PMFs \citep{2013PhLB..726...45P}.
 We sample the posterior using the Metropolis-Hastings algorithm \citep{Hastings70}, generating between four and sixteen parallel chains and imposing a conservative Gelman-Rubin convergence criterion \citep{Gelman92} of $R-1 < 0.01$.\footnote{This convergence criterion is based on the analysis of the variance within a chain and between chains.
 The posterior marginal variance is a weighted average of the different variances.
 If all the chains have reached convergence, this value will be very close to the variance within each single chain.
 The parameter $R$ is defined as the square root of the ratio of the posterior marginal variance and the variance within a chain.
-With this definition, the closer $R$ is to unity, the closer to convergence the chains are.} We vary the baryon density $\omega_\mathrm{b}=\Omega_\mathrm{b} h^2$, the cold dark matter density $\omega_\mathrm{c}= \Omega_\mathrm{c}h^2$ , the reionisation optical depth $\tau_\mathrm{reion}$, the ratio of the sound horizon to the angular diameter distance at decoupling $\theta$, the scalar amplitude $\log[A_{\mathrm{s}} 10^{-9}]$, and the scalar slope $n_\mathrm{s}$.
-In the MCMC analysis, we include the magnetic parameters $B_{1\,\mathrm{Mpc}}$ and $n_B$ for the compensated modes, and add the parameter $\tau_\mathrm{rat}=\tau_B/\tau_{\mathrm{\nu}}$ whenever we also consider the passive tensor mode.
-We use flat priors for the magnetic parameters in the ranges $\left[0{,}10\right]$ for $B_{1\,\mathrm{Mpc}}/(\mathrm{nG})$, $\left[-2.9{,}3\right]$ for $n_B$ ($n_B > -3$ to avoid infrared divergence in the PMF energy momentum tensor correlations).
-We sample $\tau_\mathrm{rat}$ logarithmically according to its large values, with a flat prior on $\log_{10}{\tau_\mathrm{rat}}$ in the range $\left[4{,}12\right]$.
+With this definition, the closer $R$ is to unity, the closer to convergence the chains are.} We vary the baryon density $\omega_\mathrm{b}=\Omega_\mathrm{b} h^2$, the cold dark matter density $\omega_\mathrm{c}= \Omega_\mathrm{c}h^2$ , the reionisation optical depth $\tau_\mathrm{reion}$, the ratio of the sound horizon to the angular diameter distance at decoupling $\theta$, the scalar amplitude $\ln(A_{\mathrm{s}} 10^{10})$, and the scalar slope $n_\mathrm{s}$.
+In the MCMC analysis, we include the magnetic parameters $B_{1\,\mathrm{Mpc}}$ and $n_B$ for the compensated modes, and add the parameter $\tau_\mathrm{rat}=\tau_{\mathrm{\nu}}/\tau_B$ whenever we also consider the passive tensor mode.
+We use flat priors for the magnetic parameters in the ranges $\left[0{,}10\right]$ for $B_{1\,\mathrm{Mpc}}/\mathrm{nG}$, $\left[-2.9{,}3\right]$ for $n_B$ ($n_B > -3$ to avoid infrared divergence in the PMF energy momentum tensor correlations).
+We sample $\tau_\mathrm{rat}$ logarithmically, with a flat prior on $\log_{10}{\tau_\mathrm{rat}}$ in the range $\left[4{,}17\right]$.